Frogmore Cottage: 21st century occupants

 In the early 21st century, Frogmore Cottage was a series of five separate units housing Windsor estate workers.
 In 2019, it was provided to the Duke and Duchess of Sussex as a grace and favour home by Elizabeth II, and converted into a four-bedroom-and-nursery single-family home at a reported cost of £2.4 million from the Sovereign Grant prior to the birth of their son, Archie, in May 2019.
 As a property of a royal palace of state and designated heritage site, Frogmore Cottage was scheduled to be renovated in any event, regardless of occupant.

 In January 2020, Buckingham Palace announced that the Duke and Duchess of Sussex were stepping down as senior working members of the royal family and shared the couple's "wish to repay Sovereign Grant expenditure for the refurbishment of Frogmore Cottage" as they were relocating to North America.
-In September, £2.4 million was received, a part of which was offset against rental payments due.
+In September 2020, £2.4 million was received, part of which was offset against rental payments due.
 Subsequently, the existing licence to occupy the property was extended to March 2022.
-By 2023, the couple were well-settled in their new principal place of residence in Montecito, California, in the United States.
+By 2023, the couple were well-settled in their new principal place of residence in Montecito, California.
 The licence to occupy Frogmore was not re-extended, so they officially vacated.

-Princess Eugenie - the younger daughter of Prince Andrew, and her husband, Jack Brooksbank, took up residence at the cottage in November 2020.
+Princess Eugenie - the younger daughter of Andrew Mountbatten-Windsor - and her husband, took up residence at the cottage in November 2020.
 In February 2022, the Duke of Sussex and his wife announced a desire to renew the licence to occupy, which would allow Harry to remain legally domiciled in the UK for citizenship and immigration purposes.
 In May 2022, Eugenie reportedly vacated.

-In March 2023, it was reported that her father (Andrew) had been offered Frogmore Cottage in exchange for surrendering his lease on the nearby thirty-room Royal Lodge in Windsor Great Park.
+Meghan Markle and Prince Harry were told 'to vacate' their UK home and in March 2023, Prince Andrew, Duke of York had been offered Frogmore Cottage in exchange for surrendering his lease on the nearby thirty-room Royal Lodge in Windsor Great Park after he had paid $16.3 million in February 2022 to settle the civil sexual assault case Virginia Giuffre brought against him in the US.